How to Customize the WordPress Password Reset Form

-Are you looking to create your own WordPress password reset forms?
+Do you want to customize your WordPress password reset form?

-By creating a custom password reset form, you’ll provide a stronger user experience by customizing these user pages to match your website theme, display your logo, and offer additional content.
+By creating a custom password reset form, you can provide a stronger user experience by customizing these user pages to match your WordPress theme, display your logo, and offer additional content.

-In this post, we’ll show you how to customize your WordPress password reset form.
+In this post, we’ll give you a step-by-step guide to customizing your WordPress password reset form.

 How Do I Reset My WordPress Password?